bmeurer/benediktmeurer.de/_posts/2011-07-25-using-git-tags-to-manage-the-version-of-xcode-projects.markdown

 is not only inconvenient, but can also lead to mistakes, i.e. forgetting to bump the
 <code>CFBundleShortVersionString</code> prior to tagging the new release.

-So instead of maintaing the <code>CFBundleShortVersionString</code> we will now automatically inject the version number from the most recent Git tag into the generated app bundle.
+So instead of maintaining the <code>CFBundleShortVersionString</code> we will now automatically inject the version number from the most recent Git tag into the generated app bundle.
 This is actually pretty easy and requires just the following two lines of shell code in a custom *Build Phase*: